afiflee/devfest-19-landing/README.md

 $ npm start
 ```

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js)
-Landing Page for DevFest 2019 Jakarta